rayotoo/Neuroscience.github.io/index.md

 # The Motor System
-## 1. Discuss how an abstract thought is converted into a voluntary action.
+## How an abstract thought is converted into a voluntary action.

-This process can be divided into three phases, Planning (of the idea), Initiation and Execution.
+This process can be divided into three phases;
+1. Planning (of the idea)
+2. Initiation
+3. Execution.

 In the planning phase, the movements (abstract thoughts) are planned in the cortex, as well as the basal ganglia and part of the cerebellum.
 In the initiation phase, the commands are then relayed via the corticospinal tracts (from the cortex to the spinal nerves) and the corticobulbar